-A catalog supplement, Financial Information: Southern Methodist University, is issued each academic year.
+The catalog supplement Bursar's Financial Information: Southern Methodist University is issued each academic year.
 It provides the general authority and reference for SMU financial regulations and obligations, as well as detailed information concerning tuition, fees and living expenses.

-This supplement is available on the Bursar website at www.smu.edu/bursar.
-For more information, call 214-768-3417.
+The supplement can be accessed online at smu.edu/bursar/financialinformation.asp.
+More information is available through the Division of Enrollment Services (phone: 214-768-3417).

 Students registering in Continuing Student Enrollment must ensure that payment is received in the Division of Enrollment Services by the due date (published on the Bursar website).
 No confirmation of receipt of payment will be sent.
-Invoice notifications are e-mailed to the student's SMU e-mail address after registration for the student to view on the web.
+Invoice notifications are emailed to the student's SMU email address after registration for the student to view on the Web.
 If notification has not been received two weeks prior to the due date, the student should contact Enrollment Services.
 The registration of a student whose account remains unpaid after the due date may be canceled at the discretion of the University.
 Students registering in New Student Enrollment and Late Enrollment must pay at the time of registration.
 Students are individually responsible for their financial obligations to the University.
 All refunds will be made to the student, with the exception of federal parent PLUS loans and the SMU monthly TuitionPay Payment Plan.
 If the refund is issued by check, the student may request, in writing, that the refund be sent to another party.
 Any outstanding debts to the University will be deducted from the credit balance prior to issuing a refund check.
 Students with Title IV financial aid need to sign an Authorization to Credit Account form.
 Students with a federal parent PLUS Loan need to have the parent sign an Authorization to Credit Account Parent form.
 A student whose University account is overdue or who in any other manner has an unpaid financial obligation to the University will be denied the recording and certification services of the Office of the Registrar, including the issuance of a transcript or diploma, and may be denied readmission until all obligations are fulfilled.
 The Division of Enrollment Services may stop the registration, or may cancel the completed registration, of a student who has a delinquent account or debt, and may assess all attorney's fees and other reasonable collection costs (up to 50 percent) and charges necessary for the collection of any amount not paid when due.
 Matriculation in the University constitutes an agreement by the student to comply with all University rules, regulations and policies.